A Story from Mexico Olympics

 - There is another reason — People from one region or country shift to another region or country (both within a country and another country) to seek better economic opportunities.
 These migrants create social differences and divisions.

 Politics of Social Divisions

 - (a) Violent Conflict

 Example: Republic predominantly Catholic.
 Northern Ireland 53% Protestant, 44% Catholics.
 The Republic wanted them to unite.

 Example: Violent war where hundreds were killed.
-Republic of Ireland fought with Northern Ireland as well as with U.K.
+The Republic of Ireland fought with Northern Ireland as well as with the U.K.

-Final Outcome: A peace treaty signed in 1998 which ended the armed struggle.
+Final Outcome: A peace treaty signed in 1998 ended the armed struggle.

 (ii) Political parties will refer to these divisions.

 (iii) Political parties would try to redress the grievances of minorities.

 (iv) Voting is affected in most countries.
 People from one community prefer some parties more than others.